TopGunSnake/example-simulators/README.md

 Example of Simulators written in Rust.
-Each workspace member is either a binary crate representing a different simulator, or a library crate for shared behavior
+Each workspace member is either a binary crate representing a different simulator, or a library crate for shared behavior.
+These simulators will try to emulate an FO-FDC-Gun chain, using a variety of interfaces.
+Key features to be explored with this: Serialization/Deserialization with `serde`, asynchronous IO with `tokio`, compartmental unit tests and integration tests.

 # Simulators
 The simulators provided are designed to interop with each other, as defined by each simulator.

 ## Fire Direction Controller Sim
 This sim emulates the FDC operator.
+Each FDC sim will own and communicate with multiple Gun sims.

 ## Gun Sim
 This sim emulates a gun being directed by the FDC.
-There can be multiple guns.
 Each gun can only process one mission at a time.

 ## Forward Observer Sim
 This sim emulates a Forward Observer, who sends requests to the FDC for a fire mission.